-The following language is from IDAPA 08.02.03: "Limited English Proficient (LEP) students, as defined in Subsection 112.03.d.iv., who receive a score in the low range on the State Board of Education approved language acquisition proficiency test and have an Education Learning Plan (ELP), shall be given the ISAT with accommodations or adaptations as outlined in the ELP.
+Limited English Proficient (LEP) students who receive a score in the low range on the State Board of Education approved language acquisition proficiency test and have an Education Learning Plan (ELP), shall be given the ISAT with accommodations or adaptations as outlined in the ELP.
 For AYP purposes students can be categorized as LEP students for two (2) years after testing proficient on the language proficiency test and exiting the LEP program.
-However, exited LEP students are not included in the LEP subgroup when the number of LEP students in the subgroup already meets the minimum "n" size of 34.
+However, exited LEP students are only included in the LEP subgroup when the number of LEP students in the subgroup already meets the minimum "n" size of 34.
 For testing purposes, exited LEP students will be coded LEPX1 and LEPX2 for first and second year of exited and monitored status.
 LEP students who do not have an ELP or a language acquisition score will be given the regular ISAT without accommodations or adaptations.
 LEP students who are enrolled in their first year of school in the United States may take the English Proficiency test in lieu of the reading/language usage ISAT but will still be required to take the math, and science in grades offered, ISAT with accommodations or adaptations as determined by the ELP and language proficiency score.
 Their participation will count positively in the 95% participation requirement for both the reading and math assessment.
-However, neither the math nor reading scores will be counted in the proficiency calculations.".
+However, neither the math nor reading scores will be counted in the proficiency calculations.
 For testing purposes, first year LEP students will be coded as LEP1.